User-Banned/User-Banned-Gone_Phishing_Transformer/README.md

 This folder contains the Python code, which includes:

-**main.py :** The core functionality for training the transformer model is implemented here.
+- **main.py :** The core functionality for training the transformer model is implemented here.

-**predict_text.py :** A separate file to test email text in an enclosed enviorment.
+- **predict_text.py :** A separate file to test email text in an enclosed enviorment.

-**getTokenizer.py :** Used to get the tokenizer to be used in the conversion file.
+- **getTokenizer.py :** Used to get the tokenizer to be used in the conversion file.

-**req.txt :** Holds the required package versions that worked for the conversion.
+- **req.txt :** Holds the required package versions that worked for the conversion.

+- **readme.txt :** Contains more information of this folder.

 ### 2. transformersJS Folder

 This folder contains the JavaScript code, which includes:

-**Trasformer.js :** A JavaScript test example that tests the model before integration into the browser extension.
+- **Trasformer.js :** A JavaScript test example that tests the model before integration into the browser extension.
 This allows the verification the model's functionality and performance in a controlled environment.

+- **readme.txt :** Contains more information of this folder.

 ## Note